bennorth/pyawssfn/implementation-notes.md

 create the assignment's fragment, then punch in a `Catch` field linking to all the fragments arising from the Python-level `except` clauses.

+# Lambda code

+For invoking functions via the Lambda machinery, we create a single 'wrapper'/'dispatcher' Lambda.
+This has a very short entry-point function, which finds the required function name and arg names from the input dict.
+It then finds the required function in the original module, looks up the arguments from `locals`, and returns the result of calling that function on those args.
+This is all created by the 'wrapper-compiler', `pysfnwc.py`.